Shadama: A Particle Simulation

 Programming Environment for Everyone

-Yoshiki Ohshima, Dan Amelang and Bert Freudenberg
+Yoshiki Ohshima, Dan Amelang and Vanessa Freudenberg

 HARC/Y Combinator Research